beryllium-org/OS/README.md

 Do not take this project seriously.
 Code contains UwU's and Awooo's.
 I know it's not a linux, or an os, or anything in that regard, but.. making it look like one, makes it funnier.

+Also, it's wip.

 <h3>Anyways, since you are still reading let's start with the basics.</h3>
 It runs on the rpi pico, circuitpython.
 As for the display I use a SSD1306 over I2C, it's optional tho.

 It's basics:
-there are no basics, it's all a complex mess.
+there are no basics, this project is a dumpster fire.

 It's shell which is named <b>based</b>, is the only programming language it has.
 You can execute commands over serial to it, or by feeding them from a autorun.lja